-The Order of Modern Maccabees was founded in London, Ontario in 1878 as a social welfare and insurance organization.
+The Order of Modern Maccabees or Knights of the Maccabees was founded in London, Ontario in 1878 as a social welfare and insurance organization.
 By 1883, they had moved their headquarters to Detroit and changed their name to the Supreme Tent of the Maccabees of the World.
 In 1886 an affiliate society, The Ladies of the Maccabees, was founded, but apparently did not merge with the male Maccabees until 1926.
+This was an era when many middle class urban men joined fraternal organization.
+Some of those organizations established sister groups for women

 In the mid-1920s, the increasingly prosperous Maccabees selected Albert Kahn to design an impressive modern office tower for them in Detroit's expanding Cultural Center.
 Kahn, by this time, had designed a number of office building but, although attractive because of their design and exterior detail, were rather rectangular and squat, such as the Detroit Free Press and Detroit News building located on West Fort in downtown Detroit, or reflected Daniel Burnham Chicago style of design as in Kahn's 1922 National Bank Building on Cadillac Square.
 By the time Kahn, designed the Maccabees Building, he sought an alternative for the very tall and rectangular skyscrapers erected in New York in this era.
 I believe that he succeeded in designing a more attractive building.